Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 K74F.
 EMPTY C:�LL

-,-·>·. � ·, K74A .
+ K74A .
 FORGOTTEN''TREASUR,E.

 ·.

-This cell is linked to a teleport trap in area K73: Char­

-acters who enter the cell can feel coins shifting beneath
+This cell is linked to a teleport trap in area K73: Char acters who enter the cell can feel coins shifting beneath

 . their feet.